 - poor cash flow management

-- poor change order management allowing scope creep to push the project far from its original specifications without resources sufficiently being taken into account
+- poor change order management allows scope creep to push the project far from its original specifications without resources sufficiently being taken into account

 - financing issues (i.e. issues with loans)